GSA/digitalgov.gov/content/news/2024/06/2024-06-11-fedramp-governance.md

   recently updated its governance structure to better serve its customers.
-Learn about their recently-formed FedRAMP Board, composed of federal executives; the FedRAMP Technical Advisory Group (TAG), composed of technology experts; and updates made to the Federal Security Cloud Advisory Committee (FSCAC).These groups collectively aim to strengthen and expand FedRAMP’s cloud service capabilities.
+Learn about their recently-formed FedRAMP Board, composed of federal executives; the FedRAMP Technical Advisory Group (TAG), composed of technology experts; and updates made to the Federal Security Cloud Advisory Committee (FSCAC).
+These groups collectively aim to strengthen and expand FedRAMP’s cloud service capabilities.
 summary: The Federal Risk and Authorization Management Program (FedRAMP) has recently updated its governance structure to better serve its customers.
-Learn about their recently-formed FedRAMP Board, composed of federal executives; the FedRAMP Technical Advisory Group (TAG), composed of technology experts; and updates made to the Federal Security Cloud Advisory Committee (FSCAC).These groups collectively aim to strengthen and expand FedRAMP’s cloud service capabilities.
+Learn about their recently-formed FedRAMP Board, composed of federal executives; the FedRAMP Technical Advisory Group (TAG), composed of technology experts; and updates made to the Federal Security Cloud Advisory Committee (FSCAC).
+These groups collectively aim to strengthen and expand FedRAMP’s cloud service capabilities.
 # See all topics at https://digital.gov/topics